-Chip32 is currently being integrated into openFPGA and is not yet supported.
+Chip32 is currently being integrated into APF and may have minor changes in the future.

 Some more complex cores may require additional logic during the load process.
 For example, reading headers inside an asset, choosing between multiple bitstreams, and writing registers in the core based on input data.